Mullah Omar: Seclusion

 On 5 December 2001, Omar held a meeting in Kandahar of top Taliban leaders and asked them what they wanted to do.
 Many were ready to stop fighting and willing to surrender.
 Omar handed over the Taliban leadership to his defence minister, Mullah Obaidullah, in writing.
 Two days later Omar left Kandahar and went into hiding in Zabul province in Afghanistan.
 In the following years, there was speculation about his location – with some believing that he went to Pakistan along with other Taliban leaders – and his circumstances and purported communications.
 But according to Bette Dam, in research published in 2019, and Borhan Osman, a senior analyst at International Crisis Group (ICG), Omar spent the rest of his life living in Zabul province.
 Dam said that her research relied on interviews with current and former members of the Afghan government, the Afghan intelligence agency National Directorate of Security, the Taliban, and Omar's bodyguard Jabbar Omari.
 She said that her findings, confirmed by Afghan officials as well as the Talibans, depicted the US intelligence failure and cast even further doubt on US claims in the Afghan war.

-Omar was protected in hiding by Jabbar Omari, a former Taliban governor of Baghlan province, who was from Zabul province and belonged to the Hotak tribe, as Omar did.
+Omar was protected in hiding by Jabbar Omari, a former Taliban governor of Baghlan province, who was from Zabul province and, like Omar, belonged to the Hotak tribe.
 They spent four years living in the provincial capital Qalat at a private home owned by Abdul Samad Ustaz, Omari's former driver.
 Omar's wives moved to Pakistan and Omar declined when Omari offered to bring his son to visit.
 He had very little active involvement in the Taliban from the end of 2001.
 He sent a cassette tape to the rest of the Taliban leadership in Quetta in 2003, reaffirming that Obaidullah was the supreme leader and naming who should be on the leadership shura (council).
 The shura sent a messenger every three to seven months, when they wanted his advice on some matter.
 He sent at least one other cassette tape, in 2007, but stopped that practice after the messenger was briefly detained in Pakistan, and thereafter messages were just relayed person-to-person.
 Omar kept in touch with events in the world by listening to BBC Pashto radio.
 Bette Dam wrote, "Though Mullah Omar did not venture outside for fear of being caught, according to Jabbar Omari, in the four years they hid in that home, they felt relatively safe."
 The house was searched by the US military once, but they did not enter the concealed room where Omar was hiding.